cdapio/cdap/cdap-docs/user-guide/source/tutorials/nytimes-xml.rst

 Data
 ----
-Click below to donwload a `.xml` file containing the data necessary to complete the tutorial.
+Click below to donwnload a `.xml` file containing the data necessary to complete the tutorial.

 :download:`nytimes-world.xml </_include/tutorials/nytimes-world.xml>`